e-c-k-e-r/vall-e/docs/README.md

   * guidance distillation would be nice, but distillation in general harms finetuning (assuming this just as likely harms it)
   * rolling context/prefix does solve this
     * VALL-E Continuous (prefixing with the input prompt) could also fix this, but technically makes it one-shot and not zero-shot
+* multi-lingual support is a bit of an afterthought
+  * supported non-English speakers have the confidence problem for some speakers but exacerbated
+* there seems to be a regression with an increase in the word error rate, although it might only be inherent to the `NAR-len`

 ## Notices and Citations